 How to report smoking vehicles:

 The Smoking Vehicle Program encourages the public to help identify smoking vehicles.
-Please call the Environmental Complaint Hotline at 954-519-1499, or fill out an online complaint form 24-hours a day by clicking here.
+Please call the Environmental Complaint Hotline at 954-519-1499, or complete an online complaint form 24-hours a day.

 We don’t need your name, just the information listed below: